thehyve/cbioportal-docker/README.md

 # cbioportal-docker @ The Hyve #

 The [cBioPortal](https://github.com/cBioPortal/cbioportal) project documents a setup to deploy a cBioPortal server using Docker, in [this section of the documentation](https://cbioportal.readthedocs.io/en/latest/#docker).
-As cBioPortal traditionally does not distinguish between build-time and deploy-time configuration, the setup documented there builds the application at runtime, and suggests running auxiliary commands in the same container as the webserver.
+As cBioPortal traditionally did not distinguish between build-time and deploy-time configuration, the setup documented there builds the application at runtime, and suggests running auxiliary commands in the same container as the webserver.
 The above approach may sacrifice a few advantages of using Docker by going against some of its idioms.
 For this reason, the project you are currently looking at documents an alternative setup, which builds a ready-to-run cBioPortal application into a Docker image.

 To get started, download and install Docker from www.docker.com.